notothen/redfish-ws23/README.md

 ### Monday 13th March 2023

-Arrival in Nuuk.
+Arrival in Nuuk (participants from DEU - participants from ISL arrive earlier).
 Depending on the arrival timing we may start with some introductions & discussions.

 ### Tuesday 14th March 2023